Table of Contents

 Large managers should have an efficient system for billing.
 Most of ours are done through email.
-We bill the tenant for the next month’s rent and any other charges they may have accrued during the previous month.
+We bill the resident for the next month’s rent and any other charges they may have accrued during the previous month.

 Large managers certainly believe this to be the case.
-They set up these services and others – perhaps lawn care – to make the tenant’s life easier and make it easier to interact with the manager.
+They set up these services and others – perhaps lawn care – to make the resident’s life easier and make it easier to interact with the manager.

 24/7/365 Hour Emergency Service: What happens when the oven breaks on Thanksgiving or the air conditioning shuts down on the 4th of July?